francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This call define Messages with different sev.
+Define Messages with different sev.

 <b>Attributes:</b>
     info (str): message for info ("" by default)
     warning (str): message for warning ("" by default)
     error (str): message for error ("" by default)
     debug (str): message for debug ("" by default)

 </pre>
 <b>Examples:</b>